top of page

 Section 179: An Overview

 Section 179 allows businesses to deduct the full purchase price of qualifying assets up to an annual limit.
-In 2023, the maximum deduction is $1,160,000, with a phase-out threshold of $2,890,000 in total asset purchases.
+For tax years beginning in 2025, the maximum deduction is $1,250,000, with a phase-out threshold of $3,130,000 in total asset purchases.
+For 2026, these limits will be adjusted for inflation.

 • Key Features: